0131N/HPQC/week_3/README.md

 Analysis of the Behavior:

-Non-Deterministic Terminal Output: Worker 4 and Worker 2 print their "Sent" messages before Worker 1, and Rank 0's "Received" messages are mixed in between.
+Non-Deterministic Terminal Output: Worker 4 and Worker 2 print their Sent messages before Worker 1, and Rank 0's "Received" messages are mixed in between.
 This confirms that all worker processes are executing concurrently.
 Because each process runs in its own memory space, they hit their printf statements at slightly different times, and the operating system's standard output buffer flushes them to the terminal in a random, non-deterministic order.

-Deterministic Receiving: Despite the chaotic order of the "Sent" print statements, Rank 0 always processes the received messages in perfect numerical order.
+Deterministic Receiving: Despite the chaotic order of the Sent print statements, Rank 0 always processes the received messages in perfect numerical order.
 This is because Rank 0 is executing a strict for loop, specificaly targeting MPI_Recv from Rank i.
 Even if Rank 4's message arrives at the destination node first, Rank 0 will leave it in the network buffer until it has finished receiving from Ranks 1, 2, and 3.

 ### Execution Order & System Noise